tlverse/tlverse-handbook/05-origami.md

 [1] 1.027
 ```

-Using 10-fold cross-validation (the default), we obtain an honest estimate of
+Using $10$-fold cross-validation (the default), we obtain an honest estimate of
-the prediction error of random forests.
-From this, we gather that the use of
+the prediction error of this random forest.
+This is one example of how
-`origami`'s `cross_validate` procedure can be generalized to arbitrary estimation
+`origami`'s `cross_validate()` procedure can be generalized to arbitrary
-techniques, given availability of an appropriate `cv_fun` function.
+estimation techniques, as long as an appropriate `cv_fun()` function is
+available.

-### Cross-validation with arima
+### Cross-validation with ARIMA

-Cross-validation can also be used for forecast model selection in a time series
+Cross-validation can also be used for the selection of forecasting models in
-setting.
-Here, the partitioning scheme mirrors the application of the
+settings with time-series data.
+Here, the partitioning scheme mirrors the
-forecasting model: we'll train the data on past observations (either all
+application of the forecasting model: We'll train the learning algorithm on past
-available or a recent subset), and then use the model fit to predict the next
+observations (either all available or a recent, in time, subset), and then use
+the fitted model to predict the next (again, in time) few observations.
+To
-few observations.
-We consider the `AirPassengers` dataset again, a monthly time
+demonstrate this, we return to the `AirPassengers` dataset, a monthly
-series of passenger air traffic in thousands of people.
+time-series of passenger air traffic for thousands of travelers.

 ```r